hotwheelskid21/README.md/README.md

 # About Me:
 💬 Hi, I'm a Computer Science graduate from Hunter College. <br>
+📁
+🧙🏽‍♂️ I enjoy the wonders of Linux and the different tree data structures <br>
 🌱 I’m currently learning priority queues and asymmetrical encryption <br> ⚡ Fun fact: I love to crochet and knit on my free time :)